Emerging Approaches for Governing AI

 But AI also raises understandable concerns that need to be addressed on several fronts.
 How can we ensure that these technologies are designed and used responsibly—and that the benefits of AI reach everyone?
 What principles and guardrails should guide the development and use of AI?

-Initial Steps for AI Policymaking
+AI Policymaking

 Government has long played a role protecting consumers through laws and regulations.
 AI developers, the larger business community, organizations, institutions, government, and consumers would all benefit from public policies that foster innovation through responsible AI while providing meaningful protections.